botanyldrm/Deep_Learning_with_Noisy_Labelled_Data_Literature/README.md

 ### 4 - Deep Self-Learning From Noisy Labels

+### 5 - Probabilistic End-to-end Noise Correction for Learning with Noisy Labels
+Uses a single network.
+Try to model image labels as probabilistic distrubitions in soft-label space.
+Initially, train a neural network with noisy labels using classical cross entropy loss.
+At this step, learning rate is set to high value and they claim that high learning rate prevents overfitting to noisy labels.
+Then, soft labels are initialized with noisy labels.
+In the second step, they optimize both network parameters and soft labels to decrease loss value.
+At this step, loss function includes three terms: classification loss, compatibility loss and entropy loss as a regulazir.
+Classification loss is a modified version of KL divergence.
+Compatibility loss is cross entropy between soft labels and initial noisy labels.
+Entropy loss is applied to output of the network to avoid flat predictions.
+In the third step, they fine tune networks parameters over optimized soft labels using a small learning rate.

+They used CIFAR10, CIFAR100, CUB-200 and Clothing1M datesets in experiments.
+They used symmetric and asymmetric syhentetic noises for clean sets.
+They used noise rate dependent hyperparameters in CIFAR10 case.
+They used a subset of Clothing1M by claiming there is a class imbalance problem in the dataset.

-### 5 - Combating noisy labels by agreement: A joint training method with co-regularization
+### 6 - Combating noisy labels by agreement: A joint training method with co-regularization

-### 6 - Label Noise Types and Their Effects on Deep Learning
+### 7 - Label Noise Types and Their Effects on Deep Learning

-### 7 - Identifying Mislabeled Data using the Area Under the Margin Ranking
+### 8 - Identifying Mislabeled Data using the Area Under the Margin Ranking

-### 8 - DivideMix: Learning with Noisy Labels as Semi-supervised Learning
+### 9 - DivideMix: Learning with Noisy Labels as Semi-supervised Learning

-### 9 - Boosting Co-teaching with Compression Regularization for Label Noise
+### 10 - Boosting Co-teaching with Compression Regularization for Label Noise

-### 10 - LEARNING WITH FEATURE-DEPENDENT LABEL NOISE: A PROGRESSIVE APPROACH
+### 11 - LEARNING WITH FEATURE-DEPENDENT LABEL NOISE: A PROGRESSIVE APPROACH

+## Some Classes

+### Robuts Loss Functions

+1 - Giorgio Patrini, Alessandro Rozza, Aditya Krishna Menon,Richard Nock, and Lizhen Qu.
+Making deep neural networksrobust to label noise: A loss correction approach.
+InCVPR,pages 1944–1952, 2017.

+2 - Aritra Ghosh, Himanshu Kumar, and P. S. Sastry.
+Robustloss functions under label noise for deep neural networks.
+InAAAI, pages 1919–1925, 2017.

+3 - Zhilu Zhang and Mert R. Sabuncu.
+Generalized cross entropyloss for training deep neural networks with noisy labels.
+InNIPS, 2018.

 ## Some References